intel/userspace-cni-network-plugin/cnivpp/README.md

 The **usrsp-app** is intended to run in a container.
 It leverages the VPP CNI code to consume interfaces in the container.

-## docker/vpp-centos-userspace-cni/
-The docker image **vpp-centos-userspace-cni** runs a VPP instance and the usrsp-app at startup.

 ## cnivpp/localdb.go
 **localdb** is use to store data in a DB.
 For the local VPP instance, the localdb is used to store the swIndex generated when the interface is created.
 It is used